-E. EMERGENCY REMOVAL FOR STUDENTS
+D. FMFRGENCY REMOVAL FOR STUDENTS

-- The University retains the authority to remove a Respondent from its Education Programs or Activities on an emergency basis.
-This action is also referred to as an emergency removal. - 2.
-Before imposing an emergency removal on a student Respondent, the University will: - a. undertake an individualized safety and risk analysis; and - determine that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual misconduct justifies a removal. - 3.
-If the University imposes an emergency removal on a student Respondent, the University will provide the Respondent with notice and an opportunity to challenge the decision immediately following the removal. - a.
-The University will provide written notice of the emergency removal and applicable charges. - b.
-The University will provide an opportunity for the Respondent to appeal that decision to an appropriate Hearing Officer or designee within 10 days of the imposition of the emergency removal. - c.
-The designated University Hearing Officer(s) will hear the evidence and determine whether there is sufficient evidence to support the conclusion that the Respondent poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual misconduct and that, based on that threat, removal is the appropriate course of action. - If the University learns of evidence that demonstrates that the emergency action is no longer justified after the emergency removal is imposed against a student Respondent, the University will take prompt action to rescind the emergency removal. - 5.
+- a.
+The University retains the authority to remove a Respondent from its education programs or activities on an emergency basis.
+This action is also referred to as an emergency removal. - b.
+Before imposing an emergency removal on a student Respondent, the University will: - i) undertake an individualized safety and risk analysis; and - ii) determine that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual misconduct justifies a removal. - c.
+If the University imposes an emergency removal on a student Respondent, the University will provide the Respondent with notice and an opportunity to challenge the decision immediately following the removal. - The University will provide written notice of the emergency removal and applicable charges. - ii) The University will provide an opportunity for the Respondent to appeal that decision to an appropriate Hearing Officer or designee within 10 days of the imposition of the emergency removal. - iii) The designated University Hearing Officer(s) will hear the evidence and determine whether there is sufficient evidence to support the conclusion that the Respondent poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual misconduct and that, based on that threat, removal is the appropriate course of action. - d.
+If the University learns of evidence that demonstrates that the emergency action is no longer justified after the emergency removal is imposed against a student Respondent, the University will take prompt action to rescind the emergency removal. - e.
 All emergency removals will also comply with requirements under Chapter 505 of Title 22 of the Pennsylvania Code concerning Student Personnel.